 When we get past the myths and the misconceptions of what adoption is and come to terms with what it really is and who it really impacts, our willingness to be more careful about pursuing adoption ourselves becomes more important than ever.

 So get to know adoptive families, seek out support groups, ask your adoption agency for referrals, and/or see if they offer any sort of programs with other adoptive families and ask them the questions you are too shy to bring up with the professionals.
-Adoptive families typically love to share the good, bad, and ugly as a way to encourage those interested in adoption as well as to provide tried and true, real-life stories to help those just starting out to avoid mistakes.
+Adoptive families typically love to share the good, bad, and ugly as a way to encourage those interested in adoption as well as to provide tried and true, real-life stories to help those just starting to avoid mistakes.

 4. Make Fact-Based Decisions (Not Emotional Ones)